Public affairs at the DMA: what we do

 Currently, data protection laws are made at a European level.
 This means that politicians in Brussels create and make the law, which is then adopted by member states of the European Union.
 The UK is (at time of writing) a member of the European Union and, as such, has to implement EU law on data protection.

-In Brussels, the DMA both pursues its own lobbying agenda and also works with an organisation called FEDMA, which is a cooperative body of 24 DMAs-equivalent bodies from countries across the EU.
+In Brussels, the DMA both pursues its own lobbying agenda and also works with an organisation called FEDMA, which is an association made of 24 DMA-equivalent bodies from other countries across the EU.
 The UK DMA is the largest member of FEDMA and our CEO, Chris Combemale, currently holds the chairmanship.
 As part of FEDMA, we work together to decide what is in the best interests of our industry and then go to the EU Commission and Parliament to advocate our position.
-Each DMA in FEDMA also makes representations to their own countries' governments, which in turn meet and contribute to the EU law-making process through the EU Council.
+Each DMA in FEDMA also makes representations to their own country's governments, which in turn meet and contribute to the EU law-making process through the EU Council.

 A good example of this is with the GDPR.
 This law originated in Europe and then had to be adopted by the UK, as it is a member state.
 The UK DMA was a key driver in changing the proposed GDPR text to include the 'legitimate interest' component, which is vital for marketers to be able to market effectively.